-The Countess of Wessex supports The Queen in her role as Head of State by representing Her Majesty at events in the UK and abroad, as well as attending state and ceremonial occasions alongside other members of the Royal Family.
+The Countess of Wessex supported Queen Elizabeth in her role as Head of State by representing Her Majesty at events in the UK and abroad, as well as attending state and ceremonial occasions alongside other members of the Royal Family.
 Her Royal Highness also accompanies her husband The Earl of Wessex on visits and to official events in support of his charities and interests.

 Charities and Patronages